Inferring three-nucleon couplings from multi-messenger neutron-star observations

 \textbf{Constraints from next-generation GW observatories}

-In the next decade, the situation is expected to change drastically with upcoming next-generation ground-based GW detectors, namely the Einstein Telescope (ET) in Europe~\autocite{Punturo:2010zz,Maggiore:2019uih} and Cosmic Explorer (CE) in the United States~\autocite{Reitze:2019iox,Evans:2021gyd}.
+In the next decade, two upcoming next-generation ground-based GW detectors are expected to begin operations, namely the Einstein Telescope (ET) in Europe~\autocite{Punturo:2010zz,Maggiore:2019uih} and Cosmic Explorer (CE) in the United States~\autocite{Reitze:2019iox,Evans:2021gyd}.
 These detectors will provide a sensitivity that is improved by an order of magnitude over current GW detectors.
-Consequently, they are expected to observe $\mathcal{O}(100)$ events with signal-to-noise (SNR) ratios above $100$ per year~\autocite{BorhanianSathyaprakash2022,EvansCorsi2023,BranchesiMaggiore2023,GuptaAfle2023}.
+Consequently, they are expected to observe $\mathcal{O}(100)$ events with signal-to-noise (SNR) ratios above $100$ per year~\autocite{Borhanian:2022czq,EvansCorsi2023,BranchesiMaggiore2023,Gupta:2023lga,Smith:2021bqc,Finstad:2022oni}.
 Here, we demonstrate how such observations, at the level of populations of events, can provide stringent constraints on 3N couplings.

-We simulate a population of neutron-star merger events that can potentially be observed within a year-long observing run by a network of three next-generation detectors.
-Our detector network consists of two CEs, one with a 40~km arm length and another with a 20~km arm length, and one ET with its fiducial 10~km triangular design.
+We simulate a population of neutron star merger events that can potentially be observed within a year-long observing run by a network of three next-generation detectors.
+Our detector network consists of two CEs, each with a 40~km arm length, and one ET with its fiducial 10~km triangular design.
 For our population model, we assume a uniform distribution in the range 1--2~$M_\odot$ for the component masses and a random pairing into binary systems.
-Furthermore, we assume a constant local merger rate of $170$ Gpc$^{-3}$ yr$^{-1}$, which is consistent with the merger rate inferred in Abbott \emph{et al.}\autocite{KAGRA:2021duu}, and a uniform distribution of sources in co-moving volume.
-This results in a total of $\approx400$ events within a redshift $z$ of $0.2$ observed by the detector network within one year.
+Furthermore, we assume a constant local merger rate of $170$ Gpc$^{-3}$ yr$^{-1}$, which is consistent with the merger rate inferred in Abbott et al.\autocite{KAGRA:2021duu}, and a uniform distribution of sources in co-moving volume.
+This results in a total of approximately 400 events within a redshift $z$ of $0.2$ observed by the detector network within one year.
+A lower merger rate would only affect our results by increasing the time required to observe the same number of events.
 There are many additional events with $z > 0.2$ that are detected with lower SNR; however, here we focus on the loudest signals in the detected population.
 The underlying EOS explored by our population, i.e., the EOS that relates the component masses of our simulated binaries to the corresponding component tidal deformabilities, is generated from our 5-parameter model with $c_3 = -3.68$~GeV$^{-1}$, which is in agreement with the laboratory value at the 90\% confidence level~\autocite{Siemens:2016jwj}.